Late Show Top Ten List: Presentation

+The conclusion of the list is then followed by a brief performance by the band, usually a pop song relating to the topic of the list in some way.

 Occasionally, the list is given by a guest presenter (such as John Malkovich reading "Ten Things That Sound Creepy When Said by John Malkovich" or Casey Kasem reading the recurring category "Top Ten Numbers Between One and Ten", or Dale Earnhardt "Top Ten Reasons It Took Me 20 Years To Win The Daytona 500").
 At times, the list has also been given by a series of presenters, with each providing one entry; for example, the list for "Ten Things I've Always Wanted to Say to Dave", was used for Letterman's final show in 2015 and included entries from Alec Baldwin, Barbara Walters, Steve Martin, Jerry Seinfeld, Jim Carrey, Chris Rock, Julia Louis-Dreyfus, Peyton Manning, Tina Fey and Bill Murray.

 Four animated characters have recited a Top Ten list on the show: Homer Simpson (4 times), Peter Griffin, Stewie Griffin and Optimus Prime.

 Occasionally a twist was added, sometimes an alteration of the nature of the list itself.
 One notable example occurred on November 27, 2001.
 Introduced as "Top Ten Ways Osama bin Laden Can Improve His Image", the list consisted of only one entry: "#10.
 There's no way he can improve his image.
 He's a murdering, soul-less asshole."

 A common source of confusion regarding the Top Ten List is why the #1 entry is usually seen as the least funny.
 This even inspired the Late Show to run a pre-taped bit in 1998, humorously exploring the apparent mystery, and to mention it again on December 29, 1999, when the list "Top Ten Phrases That Were Not Spoken This Millennium", included the #1 entry of, "Why is the number one always so damn funny?"
 Writer Bill Scheft confirmed this in a 2007 interview on Costas on the Radio, stating that the writers use the three funniest entries on #10 (to start the list strong), #6, (which usually accompanies an on-screen slide change), and #2 (the last opportunity for a laugh before the completion of the bit).